henderjon/firehoser/README.md

   - The default HTTP server is better than the TCP server.
   - If you use the TCP server, idle connections are closed after 3 seconds.
   - The sub-library `writesplitter` is useful on it's own, and has it's own [README.md](writesplitter/README.md).
+  - All HTTP requests must be a POST, but the body is not parsed (e.g. form-encoded data will get logged as is)
   - All HTTP requests have to send a custom header ('X-Omnilog-Stream').
 As of now it only checks to see if it's there.
 In the future it **might** use this header to divert data to separate destinations.